Ian Rotten: Professional wrestling career

-Early career
+Early career (1990-1992)

 After becoming a fan of Dusty Rhodes and "Superstar" Billy Graham while growing up in Florida and Baltimore, Maryland, John Williams, began his career under the name Johnny Lawler, the storyline illegitimate son of Jerry "The King" Lawler.
 After a short stint as hockey gimmick Zach Blades, Williams went to wrestle in the Global Wrestling Federation.

-The Bad Breed
+The Bad Breed (1992-1995)

 In GWF, Williams formed The Bad Breed, a tag team with Brian Knighton as brothers Ian and Axl Rotten, respectively.
 They defeated the Texas Mustangs (Bobby Duncum, Jr. & Johnny Hawk) for the GWF Tag Team Championship in January 1993, losing the titles shortly thereafter.
 In June 1994 in Extreme Championship Wrestling, the Bad Breed started a feud with The Public Enemy over the ECW Tag Team Championship, but never won the title.

-Later career
+Later career (1995-2022)

 The Rotten brothers briefly feuded with each other prior to Williams' termination from ECW in late 1995.
 He moved to Kentucky, where he started a wrestling hotline followed by the IWA Mid-South promotion in early 1996.
 IWA was controversial for its use of violent and bloody hardcore wrestling.
 In 2008, IWA and Williams were investigated by Indiana State Police over the violence in their shows.
 In 2011, IWA shut down and was restarted by a third party, with Williams making occasional appearances.